van1985/react-training-in-house/nivel-2/1-component-api.md

 };
 ```

-We recommend using Flow when possible, to get compile-time typechecking instead of runtime typechecking.
+We recommend using [Flow][4] when possible, to get compile-time typechecking instead of runtime typechecking.
 Flow has built-in support for React so it's easy to run static analysis on a React app.

 # Instance Properties